DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Better Response:
 Student: "I would use bubble sort"
-Tutor: "Interesting!
-Let's explore how bubble sort handles this.
-Can you sort [5,4,3,2] with bubble sort and count the steps?"
+Tutor: "That's an approach we can learn from.
+Let us try sorting [5,4,3,2] using bubble sort and count each step."
 [Uses student's suggestion to explore efficiency concepts]
 ```